 The name Heart of Flesh comes from the book of Ezekiel, 36:26: “And I will give you a new heart, and a new spirit I will put within you.
 And I will remove the heart of stone from your flesh and give you a heart of flesh.”
-In the Old Testament, this is a promise to the ancient Israelites, but it also reflects the primary goal of Heart of Flesh: to allow the Holy Spirit to soften the hearts of our readers.
+In the Old Testament, this is a promise made to the ancient Israelites, but it also reflects the primary goal of Heart of Flesh: to allow the Holy Spirit to soften the hearts of our readers.
 Our aim is to permeate the secular with a profound need for Jesus Christ.

-Thank you for reading!
+Thank you for your interest!

 Veronica McDonald is the founder and Editor of Heart of Flesh Literary Journal.
 She is the main fiction, nonfiction, and poetry reader, and art editor.
 In other words, Veronica’s the one reading your submissions and e-mails.
 Read more about our editor here.